 At New Era Rehabilitation in New Haven, CT, we primarily use methadone, suboxone, and buprenorphine as part of our MAT program.

-Methadone Clinic New Haven CT
+Methadone Treatment New Haven CT

 Methadone is an effective opioid agonist or receiver that’s also a powerful medication that reduces withdrawal discomfort, mitigates the cravings for opioids, and eliminates feelings of euphoria other opioids stimulate.
 Although powerful and effective, it can also be habit-forming.
 It is, therefore, only appropriate for use in treatment programs in which it is strictly controlled and disseminated.

-Suboxone Clinic New Haven CT
+Suboxone Treatment New Haven CT

 Suboxone is another highly effective medication that’s less powerful or has much of a habit-forming potential than methadone.
 Acting as an “opioid antagonist,” it blocks the receptors in the brain that crave that euphoric “opioid effect.”
 In addition, it counteracts the effects of opioids while being on medicine.
 The result is a low desire for opioids.

-Buprenorphine Clinic New Haven CT
+Buprenorphine Treatment New Haven CT

 Buprenorphine provides relief for those dealing with withdrawal, reduces cravings, and neutralizes feelings of euphoria.
 It’s less powerful than methadone and effectively treats someone overcoming an opioid problem over time.

-Benefits and Considerations for MAT
+Benefits and Drawbacks of MAT

 Although there are many benefits for those seeking a MAT program’s help, consider the downsides.

-Benefits include:
+Benefits of Medication-Assisted Treatment include:

 - Reduced potential for harm and death.